I’ve been buying avocados the last couple weeks. This is embarrassing because I have more than a dozen avocado trees growing in my yard.

 Buy avocados at farmers markets

-There can be good avocados at farmers markets.
-The appeal of buying avocados at a farmers market is that you can buy varieties other than Hass and that are in season, such as the ones mentioned above.
+The advantage of buying avocados at a farmers market is that you can buy varieties other than Hass and that are in season, such as the ones mentioned above.
 But there are even more varieties to be found at farmers markets.
 I’ve bought Pinkerton, Edranol, Nabal, MacArthur, Corona, and other uncommon varieties at farmers markets throughout California over the years.

 The short of it

 In summary, if possible, buy California-grown, green and hard, maybe bagged avocados.
 Find good Hass avocados at some chain grocery stores like Trader Joe’s, but other varieties are most likely found only at smaller, specialty food stores or farmers markets outside the season for California Hass (which is approximately March through August).

 As a final note, a few California avocado growers have started selling their fruit directly through their own website or on Amazon.
 I’ve yet to try avocados from any of them.
 But if I lived outside the western states of the U.S., with no other access to California fruit, I’d order some.
 It seems highly likely that the fruit will be good since it’s grown relatively close in California, shipped straight to you without being touched by Mr. and Mrs. Squeezy Fingers, and the farmers sometimes offer different varieties in the peak of their season.